Mishkanian/MechaCar_Statistical_Analysis/README.md

 ![ttest_mecha](https://github.com/Mishkanian/MechaCar_Statistical_Analysis/blob/main/README_images/ttest_mecha.png)

-In the t-test above, it is found that the PSI across *all* manufacturing lots is not statistically different from the population mean of 1,500 pounds per square inch.
+In the t-test above, it is found that the mean across *all* manufacturing lots is not statistically different from the population mean of 1,500 pounds per square inch.

 ### Manufacturing Lot 1 T-Test